 The central objective of Metropolitan's water conservation program is to help ensure adequate, reliable and affordable water supplies for Southern California by actively promoting efficient water use.
-The importance of conservation to the region has increased in recent years because of drought conditions in the State Water Project watershed and court-ordered restrictions on Bay-Delta pumping, as described under "METROPOLITAN'S WATER SUPPLY-State Water Project -Bay-Delta Proceedings Affecting State Water Project" and "-Endangered Species Act and Other Environmental Considerations Relating to Water Supply -Endangered Species Act Considerations-State Water Project - Federal ESA-Biological Opinions" in this Appendix A. Ongoing drought conditions in the Colorado River have further emphasized the need for additional conservation efforts.
-See "METROPOLITAN'S WATER SUPPLY-Colorado River Aqueduct-Colorado River Operations: Surplus and Shortage Guidelines-Lower Basin Shortage Guidelines and Coordinated Management Strategies for Lake Powell and Lake Mead."
-See also and "-Current Water Conditions and Drought Response Actions-"in this Appendix A. Conservation reduces the need to import water to deliver to member agencies through Metropolitan's system.
+The importance of conservation to the region has increased in recent years because of occurring drought conditions in the State Water Project watershed and court-ordered restrictions on Bay-Delta pumping, as described under "METROPOLITAN'S WATER SUPPLY-State Water Project -Bay-Delta Proceedings Affecting State Water Project" and "-Endangered Species Act and Other Environmental Considerations Relating to Water Supply -Endangered Species Act Considerations-State Water Project - Federal ESA-Biological Opinions" in this Appendix A. Ongoing drought conditions in the Colorado River have further emphasized the need for additional conservation efforts.
+See "METROPOLITAN'S WATER SUPPLY-Colorado River Aqueduct-Colorado River Operations: Surplus and Shortage Guidelines" and "Current Water Conditions and Drought Response Actions" in this Appendix A. Conservation reduces the need to import water to deliver to member agencies through Metropolitan's system.
 Water conservation is an integral component of Metropolitan's IRP, WSDM Plan, and Water Supply Allocation Plan.

 Metropolitan's conservation program has largely been developed to assist its member agencies in meeting the conservation goals established by the 2015 IRP Update.
-See "METROPOLITAN'S WATER SUPPLY-Integrated Water Resources Plan" in this Appendix A. All users of Metropolitan's system benefit from the reduced infrastructure costs and system capacity made available by investments in demand management programs like the Conservation Credits Program.
+See "METROPOLITAN'S WATER SUPPLY-Integrated Water Resources Plan and Climate Adaptation Master Plan for Water" in this Appendix A. All users of Metropolitan's system benefit from the reduced infrastructure costs and system capacity made available by investments in demand management programs like the Conservation Credits Program.
 Under the terms of Metropolitan's Conservation Credits Program, Metropolitan administers regional conservation programs and co-funds member agency conservation programs designed to achieve greater water use efficiency in residential, commercial, industrial, institutional and landscape uses.
-Direct spending by Metropolitan and its member agencies on active conservation incentives, including rebates for water-saving plumbing fixtures, appliances and equipment totaled about \$16.924 million in fiscal year 2020 21.
-Conservation efforts undertaken pursuant to the 2015 IRP Update are estimated to have resulted in 2021-22.
-During fiscal year 2021-22, water savings achieved through new and prior-year conservation investments under Metropolitan's Conservation Credits Program were approximately 131,876216,000 acre-feet of water being conserved annually in Southern California over the period 2016 through 2021.
+Spending by Metropolitan and its member agencies on active conservation incentives, including rebates for water-saving plumbing fixtures, appliances and equipment totaled about \$2457 million in fiscal year 2021-222022-23.
+During fiscal year 2021-222022-2023, water savings achieved through new and prior-year conservation investments under Metropolitan's Conservation Credits Program were approximately 216,000 acre feet 207,000 acre-feet.

 Metropolitan has worked proactively with its member agencies to conserve water supplies in its service area, and significantly expanded its water conservation and outreach programs and increased funding for conservation incentive programs.
-Historically, revenues collected by Metropolitan's Water Stewardship Rate and available grant funds have funded conservation incentives, local resource development incentives, and other water demand management programs.
-The Water Stewardship Rate was charged on every acre-foot of water conveyed by Metropolitan, except on water delivered to SDCWA pursuant to the Exchange Agreement (see "METROPOLITAN REVENUES-Water Rates" and "-Litigation Challenging Rate Structure" in this Appendix A) in calendar years 2018, 2019, and 2020.
-The Water Stewardship Rate was not incorporated into Metropolitan's rates and charges for calendar years 2021 and 2022 or 2023 and 2024.
-See "METROPOLITAN REVENUES-Rate Structure - Water Stewardship Rate" in this Appendix A.
+Historically, revenues collected by Metropolitan's Water Stewardship Rate and available grant funds have-funded.conservation incentives, local resource development incentives, and other water demand management programs.
+The Until December 31, 2020, the Water Stewardship Rate was charged on every acre-footacre-foot of water conveyed by Metropolitan, except on water delivered to SDCWA pursuant to the Exchange Agreement (see "METROPOLITAN REVENUES-Water Rates" and "-Litigation Challenging Rate Structure" in this Appendix A) in calendar years 2018, 2019, and 2020. <a href="https://hww.new.org.new.